learn-co-students/sinatra-password-security-v-000/README.md

 + [Ruby on Rails Guide: Has Secure Password](http://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html)
 + [How NOT to Store Passwords!](https://www.youtube.com/watch?v=8ZtInClXe1Q) - Computerphile on Youtube

-<a href='https://learn.co/lessons/sinatra-password-security' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-password-security' title='Securing Passwords'>Securing Passwords</a> on Learn.co and start learning to code for free.</p>